The State of Augmented Reality in eCommerce

 First of all, let’s establish how high the stakes are for retailers when it comes to customer experience:

-- 57 percent of customers have stopped buying from a brand because one of its competitors provided a better experience.
+- 57% of customers have stopped buying from a brand because one of its competitors provided a better experience.

 - More than half of customers say most brands fail to meet their expectations.